Table of Contents

 - Celebrate small wins, like completing onboarding milestones.

 Onboarding materials should be reviewed and updated regularly, at least once a year, to ensure they reflect current policies, processes, tools, and company culture.
-Updates should also occur after significant organizational changes, such as a rebrand, mergers, or introducing new technology.
+Updates should also occur after significant organizational changes, such as a rebrand, mergers, or the introduction of new technology.

 Leadership involvement during onboarding is crucial for setting a positive tone.
 Executives or senior managers can: